 Patient Counseling and Education

-Patient counseling and education should cover the nature of the disease, transmission, treatment and follow-up, and risk reduction.
+Patient counseling and education should cover the nature of the disease, transmission issues, and risk reduction.

 Nature of the Disease